 Determining the answers to these types of questions is where strategic planning comes into play.
-Strategic planning for journals involves making high-level decisions around the vision and mission of a journal or journals program as well as looking ahead to wider-sweeping changes you may need to make to accommodate the needs of researchers such as updating your open access policies or adopting an open data system.
-Journal strategic planning can touch on internal publication workings but should always be centered on achieving broader publication goals rather than refining individual processes.
+Strategic planning for journals involves making high-level decisions around the vision and mission of a journal or journals program within its publishing organization as well as looking ahead to wider-sweeping changes you may need to make that could impact your journals and organization as a whole, such as adopting new open access policies or publishing models.
+Journal strategic planning can touch on the internal workings of publications but should always be centered on achieving broader publication program goals rather than refining individual journal processes.

-Dana Compton, Senior Consulting Associate at KWF Consulting, works with journal organizations of all sizes, including many scholarly society publishing teams, to help them improve their processes from the editorial level up to strategic planning.
-Compton will be moderating “Don’t Plan to Fail!: Getting the Most out of Journal Strategic Planning,” a session on strategic planning best practices, at the 2017 Council of Science Editors Meeting, with esteemed speakers Karen King, Vice President for Publications at the American Society for Nutrition; Ashley Petrylak, Senior Publisher at Oxford University Press; and Joshua Weikersheimer, Director of Scientific Publications for the American Society for Clinical Pathology.
+Dana Compton, Editorial Director for the American Society of Civil Engineers and former Senior Consulting Associate at KWF Consulting, has worked with journal organizations of all sizes to help them improve their processes from the editorial level up to strategic planning.
 In the interview below she shares an overview of why strategic planning is so important for journals and advice on what to cover in your next strategic planning meeting.

 DC: I think it’s important for any publication regardless of size; maybe even more so for smaller organizations because resources are limited.
 How will one ensure that they’re using their resources towards the most appropriate goals?
 For example, smaller societies can use strategic planning as an opportunity to look at evidence to understand what their membership wants, what their author base wants, and what their readership wants.
 From there they can figure out “here’s where we are today” and decide “here’s where we need to go next.”
 The components of the strategic plan can be fairly light weight things to do.
 Every strategic planning session isn’t meant to be a publication overhaul.
 It’s more about having an idea of “where do we want to be in the next three years?”, and then maybe “where do we want to be in five years?”, and “what actions are we going to take to get there?”.
 Knowing your priorities now and down the line can help you decide how to best use your resources and what you need to do right now to eventually get where you want to go.
 Strategic planning will help you use your time and money most efficiently.